 Human motivation theory explains that every person is motivated by three general incentives: the need for achievement, the need for power, and the need for affiliation.
 This is especially true for high achievers who like accomplishing milestones and reaching goals.

 Once you know this, you can apply it to your workplace.
 How can you fulfill your employees’ general need for achievement?
 How can you empower them to make decisions and take responsibility for specific projects and tasks?

 Understanding what motivates your employees from a psychological perspective can take you a lot farther than providing free cookies in the break room.

-The job characteristics model is a way to design jobs that break down into four sections:
+The job characteristics model is a way to design jobs that break down into five sections:

 - Skill variety: How many different skills are your employees partaking in?

 - Task identity: Do employees fully complete their work?

 - Task significance: Is there intrinsic meaning in the job employees are doing?

 - Autonomy: How much control and agency do employees have in their own work?

 - Feedback: Are your employees receiving constructive feedback?